-Figure 12: Cost effectiveness of selected measures for Blaenau Gwent (a) and Ceredigion (b) for the high fuel cost scenario and a 7% interest rate with taxation included (overlapped graphs).
+Figure 10: Cost effectiveness of selected measures for Blaenau Gwent (a) and Ceredigion (b) for the high fuel cost scenario and a 7% interest rate with taxation included (overlapped graphs).
 Measures displaying negative values are cost-effective, i.e. saving money based on the costs at the time.

-Figure 12 shows an alternative way of displaying cost effectiveness of each measure as it appears at each time step of the calculation (note that the chart is overlapped and only includes building fabric and certain systems measures).
+Figure 10 shows an alternative way of displaying cost effectiveness of each measure as it appears at each time step of the calculation (note that the chart is overlapped and only includes building fabric and certain systems measures).
 This provides an indication of the incentive or trigger that would allow measures to be implemented in each period, dependent on the scenario and particulars of each local authority.
-Note that any differences between Figure 11 and Figure 12 stem from the fact that the first is based on values at the end of the period, taking into account that cost effectiveness for most measures reduces towards 2022.
+Note that any differences between Figure 9 and Figure 10 stem from the fact that the first is based on values at the end of the period, taking into account that cost effectiveness for most measures reduces towards 2022.
 In contrast, if a snapshot is taken of the evaluation for the measure for 2017 this may appear cost effective given the costs for that period.
 We do not assume perfect foresight, so if a measure is viable in a certain period, then implementation takes place until the potential is reached or the trend is reversed in a subsequent time step.

-Figure 12(a) shows results for Blaenau Gwent for the high fuel cost scenario and a 7% interest rate with taxation included, while Figure 12(b) shows results for Ceredigion for the same scenario.
-The local authority of Ceredigion does not lie within the Cardiff city region and is only included for comparison as the best example of how the residential stock and fuel mix within a local authority can influence the cost effectiveness of measures.
+Figure 10(a) shows results for Blaenau Gwent for the high fuel cost scenario and a 7% interest rate with taxation included, while Figure 10(b) shows results for Ceredigion for the same scenario.
+These two local authorities are chosen for comparison as the best example of how the residential stock and fuel mix within a local authority can influence the cost effectiveness of measures as these two are among the most diverse.
 Comparing the two local authorities it is evident that the measures which are cost effective, the priority order, as well as the magnitude of the savings differ significantly.
-Ceredigion has the lowest share of gas in the residential fuel mix which means that, on average, cost for space and water heating is more expensive and there is more incentive to achieve savings and measures will pay off in a shorter period of time.
-Figure 13 shows the opposite effect for Blaenau Gwent when changing assumptions for future fuel costs from the high to the low fuel price scenario.
-Compared to Figure 12(a) monetary gains from the implementation of all measures are reduced and number of (the more costly) interventions are not cost effective under these assumptions.
+Ceredigion has the lowest share of gas in the residential fuel mix, which means that, on average, cost for space and water heating is more expensive and there is more incentive to achieve savings asmeasures will pay off in a shorter period of time.
+Figure 11 shows the opposite effect for Blaenau Gwent when changing assumptions for future fuel costs from the high to the low fuel price scenario.
+Compared to Figure 10(a) monetary gains from the implementation of all measures are reduced and number of (the more costly) interventions are not cost effective under these assumptions.

-Figure 13: Cost effectiveness of selected measures for Blaenau Gwent for the low fuel cost scenario and a 7% interest rate with taxation included (overlapped graph).
+Figure 11: Cost effectiveness of selected measures for Blaenau Gwent for the low fuel cost scenario and a 7% interest rate with taxation included (overlapped graph).